-Paul Mitchell The School San Jose Drug-Free Workplace Policy will be distributed to all employees and students on an annual basis using the following procedure:
+PMTS Modestos Drug-Free Workplace Policy will be distributed to all employees and students on an annual basis using the following procedure:

 - Students will receive a copy of the Drug-Free Workplace Policy at the time of initial enrollment.
-The enrollment agreement signed by every student will acknowledge receipt of the Drug-Free Workplace Policy. - Staff employees will receive a copy of the Drug-Free Workplace Policy with the initial employment agreement.
+The enrollment agreement signed by every student will acknowledge receipt of the Drug-Free Workplace Policy. - Staff employees will receive a copy of the Drug-Free Workplace Policy with the initial agreement of employment.
 It will be read, and the signature page will be returned with the employment agreement.
 Annually, the human resources department will be responsible for distributing the policy to current staff employees.